What are bonds – and how do they work?

 US surety bonds

 As the world’s largest economy with a huge, diverse population, the United States presents significant opportunities to build your brand and grow your business.
-However, it’s a competitive market, and as an Australian business, you’ll need to protect your contract with a bond, you’ll need to meet the country’s specific bond requirements.
+However, it’s a competitive market, and as an Australian business, you’ll need to protect your contract with a bond and meet the country’s specific bond requirements.

 A US surety bond gives your US buyer the confidence that you will fulfil the terms of your contract.
-At Export Finance Australia, we provide eligible exporters with a surety bond from our registered US surety bond issuer and the world’s largest surety, Liberty Mutual Insurance.
-Enabling you to break into one of the world’s most exciting export markets, which is what we helped Flovac Vacuum Sewerage Systems to do.
+At Export Finance Australia, we provide eligible exporters with a surety bond from one of our registered US surety bond issuers.
+This could enable you to break into one of the world’s most exciting export markets, which is what we helped Flovac Vacuum Sewerage Systems to do.
 With our support, the business is now building its reputation in the US and has also increased awareness of its unique capabilities in Australia.

 Find out more